tcltk/tcl/doc/markdown/CrtChannel.md

         Tcl_DString *optionValue);
 ```

 *OptionName* is the name of an option supported by this type of channel.
 If the option name is not NULL, the function stores its current value, as a string, in the Tcl dynamic string *optionValue*.
 If *optionName* is NULL, the function stores in *optionValue* an alternating list of all supported options and their current values.
 On success, the function returns **TCL\_OK**.
 It should call **Tcl\_BadChannelOption** which itself returns **TCL\_ERROR** if the *optionName* is unrecognized.
 If a system call error occurs, the function should leave an error message in the result of *interp* if *interp* is not NULL.
-The function should also call **Tcl\_SetErrno** to store an appropriate POSIX error code.
+The function should also call [Tcl\_SetErrno][SetErrno] to store an appropriate POSIX error code.

 Some options are handled by the generic code and this function is never called to retrieve their value, e.g. **-blockmode**.
 Other options are specific to each channel type and the *getOptionProc* procedure of the channel driver will get called to implement them.
 The *getOptionProc* field can be NULL, which indicates that this channel type supports no type specific options.